 You Don’t Invest

 Maybe you don’t live paycheck to paycheck.
-Perhaps you have a 12-month emergency fund and coffee cans loaded with cash buried in strategic locations.
+Maybe you have a 12-month emergency fund and coffee cans loaded with cash buried in strategic locations.
 You don’t spend more than you make, you don’t have credit card debt, and you paid off your student loan years ago.
-Sounds great and you might think, job done!
-That’s all of your financial goals met.
+Sounds great, but you are not done.

-No. If you keep all of your money in cash, you have two problems.
+If you keep all of your money in cash, you have two problems.
 Inflation is working against you, and compounding interest isn’t working for you.
-You know how you can fix that?
+Do you know how you can fix that?
 By investing.

 You Don’t Ask For More

-When is the last time you had a raise?
-After the blood bath caused by the Great Recession hit the United States and much of the rest of the world, people who still had jobs were not about to rock the boat by asking for a raise.
+When was the last time you had a raise?
+After the blood bath caused by the Great Recession hit the United States and much of the world, people who still had jobs were not about to rock the boat by asking for a raise.

 - Know Your Worth: Go on comparison sites like Glassdoor and PayScale to see what those in your area, field, or job in similar-sized companies are making.
 You could be grossly underpaid or making about what you should.
 Either way, you need to know.

 - Negotiate: The ability to negotiate doesn’t come naturally for all of us, but you can fake it til you make it.
-One of the best episodes we ever did, in my opinion, was on how to negotiate.
+One of the best episodes we ever did, was on how to negotiate.

 - Be Ready To Walk: If you don’t get what you want (within reason) and you know the company is in a position to give it to you but won’t, you have to be ready to move on.
 That brings us to our next point.